This is the day the Lord has made; I will rejoice and be glad in it.~Psalm 118:24 NKJV

-This Scripture reminds us that God not only rejoices over us, but He also does so with singing.
+This Scripture reminds us that God not only rejoices over us but also does so with singing.
 What better way is there to rejoice than to sing praises to the Lord?
 God’s love in us overflows into rejoicing.
 When we are filled, we rejoice because we simply cannot contain all the love and joy He pours into our hearts.
 Decide to pour it out on those around you.

 Are you taking time to rejoice in the Lord today?
 Will you sing to Him also?
 Delight in Him as He does in us.

 Heavenly Father, thank You for loving me beyond my understanding and for filling me with more than enough joy and love to share with those around me.
+In Jesus’ name, amen.

 Copyright 2022: Rejoice This Day!: Glenda Shouse: All Rights Reserved